 As cybersecurity gets more complex, the U.S. federal government needs a qualified workforce.
 It has identified the need to establish minimum knowledge requirements for their resources when employed in various IT security-related positions.
 SSCP fulfills IA Technical (IAT) functions at levels I, II, and CSSP Infrastructure Support requirements.

-So, wherever you are in the cybersecurity or InfoSec journey, to jumpstart your career or give yourself a competitive edge, you might want to think about getting SSCP certified.
+So, wherever you are in the cybersecurity journey, to jumpstart your career or give yourself a competitive edge, you might want to consider getting SSCP certified.

 What is the SSCP certification?